dji-sdk/Onboard-SDK-ROS/ReadMe.md

 This update mainly includes:
 1. Redesigned the 4.0 version of the framework and interface (ROS side interacts with the OSDK side through the wrapper layer, business-related interfaces are fully encapsulated into the wrapper layer, and the ROS side provides all services and topics);
+2. OSDK-ROS4.0's interfaces are completely matched with onboard-sdk4.0.0.
-2. Version 4.0 provides a main node (dji_vehicle_node), which completes the activation of the drone, the acquisition of control rights, and the initialization of all services and topics;
+3. Version 4.0 provides a main node (dji_vehicle_node), which completes the activation of the drone, the acquisition of control rights, and the initialization of all services and topics;

 | **nodes**                            |  **services's name**                             | **topics's name**                     |
 |--------------------------------------|--------------------------------------------------|---------------------------------------|